cado-security/product-help/docs/cado/discovery-import/data-types/logs.md

 - Xchat and Xchat scrollback files
 - Zsh history files

-Cado can also process many other log formats not listed here.
+/ Forensic Acquisition and Investigation can also process many other log formats not listed here.
 If you have a log format you'd like to see supported, please contact us at support@cadosecurity.com.

 ## Adding Your Own Events